MoAlyousef/livid-rs/README.md

-# livid-rs
+# livid

 livid is a lightweight frontend Rust crate for creating web apps via webassembly.
-It's also light on macros!
+It's a thin wrapper around web-sys and also light on macros!

 ## Requirements
 - The wasm32-unknown-unknown target: